Master's (M.S.) in Nursing Education

 The Master's in Nursing Education, designed for bachelors-prepared R.N.s, is based on nursing science with a focus on advancing clinical and evidence-based teaching skills needed to work in college, university, and clinical settings.
 Working RN's can complete this degree in just 20 months, 1 night a week or 100% online!

 Get More Info

 Join our community of learners and prepare to educate the next generation of nurses and nurses in professional practice by earning your Master of Science in Nursing Education at Roberts Wesleyan College.
 Pair your passion for education and nursing to prepare practicing and future nurses for excellence in practice.
 The M.S. in Nursing Education program will prepare nurses with a B.S.N. degree to teach and lead current and future professional nurses as academic educators, clinical nurse educators, and in nursing professional development at colleges, universities, hospitals, or healthcare organizations.

 The Master of Science in Nursing program is based on specific competencies and standards defined by professional organizations such as the National League for Nursing, the Association for Nursing Professional Development, and the American Association of Colleges of Nursing.

 Those who graduate with a MS in Nursing Education meet the educational requirements to sit for the Certified Nurse Educator exam offered by the National League for Nursing.

 Students completing the M.S. in Nursing Education degree at Roberts Wesleyan will have the knowledge and skills to promote excellence in nursing education and practice.
 In this program you will learn

-- Evidence-based strategies to facilitate learning through courses with emphasis on
+Evidence-based strategies to facilitate learning through courses with an emphasis on:

 Students will gain mentored experiences in the role of an educator in classroom based teaching, clinical instruction and online teaching.